Versionierung von Electron

 For more information, see the Semantic Versioning 2.0.0 spec.

 Note that most Chromium updates will be considered breaking.
 Fixes that can be backported will likely be cherry-picked as patches.

 Stabilization branches are branches that run parallel to

 main, taking in only cherry-picked commits that are related to security or stability.
 These branches are never merged back to

 Since Electron 8, stabilization branches are always major version lines, and named against the following template

 8-x-y.
 Prior to that we used minor version lines and named them as

 We allow for multiple stabilization branches to exist simultaneously, one for each supported version.
-For more details on which versions are supported, see our Electron Release Timelines doc.
+For more details on which versions are supported, see our Electron Releases doc.

 Older lines will not be supported by the Electron project, but other groups can take ownership and backport stability and security fixes on their own.
 We discourage this, but recognize that it makes life easier for many app developers.

 Beta releases and bug fixes